 The STEM Initiative: An Essential Promise

-The University of Vermont’s largest-ever capital project will bring a state-of-the-art complex of labs, classrooms and research facilities to campus starting in 2016 and establish a promising new academic and economic development vision for UVM.
+The University of Vermont’s largest-ever capital project will bring a state-of-the-art complex of laboratories, classrooms, and research facilities to campus.
+Construction will begin in 2015 and establish a promising new academic and economic development vision for UVM.

-Located in the heart of campus behind University Row, the STEM Complex project consists of three buildings -- a replacement for the outdated Cook Physical Science Building, a new teaching and laboratory building and a renovated Votey Hall.
+Located in the heart of campus behind University Row, the STEM Complex project consists of three buildings – a laboratory building that will serve as a replacement for the outdated Cook Physical Science Building, a new classroom and teaching building, and selected renovations in Votey Hall.
 The buildings will be designed to create an atmosphere that is inviting and inclusive; one that welcomes and compels every member of our community to make a connection with the facility and the work it inspires.
-All construction would be completed by 2018.
+All construction is scheduled to be complete by 2018.

-The STEM Initiative will create a new physical and intellectual “spine” linking all corners of central campus.
-Nestled between existing arts, humanities and social sciences facilities and the health sciences branch of campus, the buildings will entice and encourage communication and connection across a broad range of disciplines.
+The STEM Initiative will create a new physical and intellectual “spine” linking all corners of Central Campus.
+Nestled among existing arts, humanities, and social sciences facilities, and the health sciences branch of campus, the facilities will entice and encourage communication and connection across a broad range of disciplines.